Our Services

 Another possible reason for this pain could be past treatments like radiotherapy.
 Sometimes, after radiotherapy performed in the chest or upper arm area, people can develop shoulder and arm problems.
 This might make movements like reaching across your chest feel painful.

-If you are experiencing this kind of pain, it might be helpful to speak with a healthcare professional who can provide guidance specific to your situation.
+If you are experiencing this kind of pain, you can get personalized insights about your symptoms by taking our free AI-powered symptom checker, or speak with a healthcare professional who can provide guidance specific to your situation.

 (References)